3.3.2 Domestic Abuse

 - Witnessing the outcomes of any assault;

-- Intimidation of the mother by making threats against the children;
+- Intimidation of the mother/non-abusive parent by making of threats against the children;

 - Being threatened to remain silent;